 Students with disabilities who have completed the DSPS intake process will receive reasonable accommodations based upon educational limitations to provide equal access to classes, programs and services.
 Such accommodations may include preferred seating, note-takers, interpreters, extended time for testing, assistive technology, alternate media, mobility assistance, etc.

 The intent of the law regarding accommodations is to create a “level playing field” for all students through the elimination of barriers.
 Reasonable accommodations allow students to participate equally in our classes, programs and services.
 Examples include a student with a learning disability that affects their reading.
-Through putting their books in alternate format on a MP3 player, they are able to attain the information as other students without disabilities.
+Through putting their books in alternate format they are able to attain the information as other students without disabilities.
 Or, a deaf student is provided an interpreter to provide them access to understanding the lecture and oral course materials.